Written by Kate Hallewell

 (These are the figures from Ofgem’s Administration Consultation released on 13 June 2022)

-– your date of birth and full name so the installer can carry out a data match to confirm eligibility
+– provide your date of birth and full name (so the installer can carry out a data match to confirm eligibility)

-– a copy of your Child Benefit award letter or notification
+– provide a copy of your Child Benefit award letter or notification

-– evidence of your income such as a self assessment, P60, P45 or similar
+– provide evidence of your income (such as a self assessment, P60, P45 or similar)

 You can apply for a grant through the Child Benefit route here.

-If you don’t meet the income rules, all is not lost yet!
-Make sure to check if you meet the vulnerable criteria below, as if you have a child this will mean you meet half of the criteria for being vulnerable.
+If you don’t meet the income rules, all is not lost!
+Check to see if you meet the vulnerable criteria below, as, if you have a child, this will mean you already meet half of the criteria for being vulnerable.

 Eligibility if you have a health condition